wongwill86/julia/doc/manual/metaprogramming.rst

-2. In the body of the generated function you only have access to the *types* of the arguments -- not their values -- and any function that was defined *before* the definition of generated function.
+2. In the body of the generated function you only have access to the *types* of the arguments -- not their values -- and any function that was defined *before* the definition of the generated function.

 3. Instead of calculating something or performing some action, you return a *quoted expression* which, when evaluated, does what you want.

-4. The function must not have any side-effects or examine any non-constant global state (including, for example, IO, locks, or non-local dictionaries).
+4. Generated functions must not have any side-effects or examine any non-constant global state (including, for example, IO, locks, or non-local dictionaries).
    In other words, they must be completely pure.
    Due to an implementation limitation,